GDPR Data Regulation

-The new European Union GDPR regulation, which comes into effect from 25th May, gives you a number of additional rights over and above the current legislation.
+The European Union GDPR regulation, which came into effect from 25th May 2018, gives you a number of additional rights.
 MKFM Limited is required to adhere to these new regulations, and this page will outline how we are going to do this and what you can do if you have given us personal data in the past.

 As a matter of course, MKFM does not use 'mailing lists' to contact listeners who have previously supplied us with their information, for example when they entered a competition or asked a question via a web form on our website.

 There was a brief period between our launch in 2011 and around three years ago when a limited number of listeners were contacted by email with a newsletter.
 A newsletter has not been sent for over three years, and the database of information which was used for this has since been deleted.

 In the past three years, a check box was in place on some forms asking if listeners wished to be contacted by MKFM with newsletters and offers.
 This was never actioned upon and all information submitted has since been deleted.

 The following circumstances outline when we may hold information about you:

 - When you send an email to our team, information which you provide within the body of the email will be visible to us.
 In addition, standard email header attributes such as your email address will also be available to us.
 You have the right to request that we delete all emails you have sent to us on demand, and you can see how to do this in the 'Right To Be Forgotten' section of the page.